UKHSA-Internal/coronavirus-dashboard-metadata/modals/hospitalCases.md

 ﻿# Patients in hospital

-Total number of patients in hospital with COVID-19 on {date}.
+Total number of confirmed COVID-19 patients in hospital on {date}.

 {inc:base/patientsInHospital.md|modals}